 DDoS mitigation is a cybersecurity response to block a DDoS attack – it seeks to prevent a DDoS attack from damaging the operations of your enterprise.
 A DDoS mitigation service is designed to detect, monitor and block DDoS attacks.
 Given the growing number and scale of DDoS attacks, planning for DDoS attack mitigation is a critical IT security function.

 It is virtually impossible for an individual business to build out a sufficiently large DDoS mitigation network to scale in response to a large DDoS attack.
-Cloud-based DDoS mitigation offers built-in scalability and global reach combined with advanced DDoS detection techniques, specialized DDoS mitigation software, and DDoS mitigation experts who know how to mitigate DDoS attacks.
+A content delivery network (CDN) with cloud-based DDoS mitigation offers built-in scalability and global reach combined with advanced DDoS detection techniques, specialized DDoS mitigation software, and DDoS mitigation experts who know how to mitigate DDoS attacks.

 A best practice for deploying DDoS mitigation is the creation of a playbook or runbook that details a planned response when a DDoS attack occurs.
 Companies work with their DDoS mitigation service provider to create a simulated DDoS attack, much like a military training drill in which no live ammunition is used.
 The exercise helps management see the best way to manage internal and external communications when confronted with a DDoS attack.
 Following this exercise, optimizations may be developed to ensure a rapid, repeatable and predictable plan for DDoS survival.